msperlin/beautiful-jekyll/_posts/2017-02-05-R-and-Tennis.md

 would hit a slower ball, but would immediately run to the net in order to close the point.
 If you can find some example of this strategy [here](https://www.youtube.com/watch?v=kOtC2UGY77I).
 I can personally relate to that boredom.
-Most of the fun in watching matches comes happens when players are exchanging balls back and forth over the court, one trying to outsmart or overpower the other.
+Most of the fun in watching matches happens when players are exchanging balls back and forth over the court, one trying to outsmart or overpower the other.

 The success of both strategies, aces and serve-volley, are related to the speed of the ball.
 Aces are easier to hit if the ball travels